tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/rate-limiting.md

 - Use result caching where applicable.
 - Do not poll for changed data.
 Use webhooks to react to changes instead.
 - Use logging to see how many requests you're making

+### Getting more Credits

+If your integration needs more credits per time interval, you can always ask the Tape team to increase the rate limit credits of your API key.
+It is discouraged to do key rotations to get around this problem.

 ## Size limits